A sermon on Wesley's hymn "Come, Thou Long Expected Jesus"

 But to the vainboaster, the hypocrite, and the profane,

 Distinctives of his Hymnody

 Charles Wesley’s hymns are marked by a comprehensive knowledge of Scripture.
-One scholar describes it this way has this way:
+One scholar describes it this way:

 “Methodist admirers of the Wesleys have sometimes taken solace in the notion that if one day the Bible should disappear, its text could nearly be completely reconstructed based on the Wesleyian deposit of hymns alone.”

 There is hardly any aspect of Christian theology that is not covered in his hymnody: creation, law, redemption, faith, repentance, prayer, Holy Communion, death, judgment, heaven, hell, the Church, mission, service, the Holy Spirit.
 Christian doctrine comes alive in his songs.

 One humorous note is that Charles was often accused of a “worm theology.”
 Apparently he made use of too many references to being a worm.
 For instance: